qaprosoft/carpool-logistics/README.md

 #### 1. Minimization of each particular route (with Littles Algorithm)
 #### 2. Minimization of all the cars' routes taken together (with Kernighan-Lin Algorithm)
 #### 3. Minimization is based on either distance or duration
-#### 4. Usage of Google Maps Distance Matrices API for estimation of distance / duration
+#### 4. Usage of Google Maps Distance Matrix API for estimation of distance / duration
 #### 5. Capability to limit maximal length of route

 Running with Docker